 The diameter between the body and the legs of the drill is partially reduced.
 The diameter and other details of the drill are engraved on the neck.

-The corner formed by the intersection of the flank and face.
+The corner is formed by the intersection of the flank and face.

-The sharpened end of the drill, consisting of all that part of the drill which is shaped to produce lips, faces, flanks, and a chisel edge.
+The sharpened end of the drill consists of all that part of the drill which is shaped to produce lips, faces, flanks, and a chisel edge.

 That part of the drill by which it is held and driven.
 The most common types of shank are the taper and straight shank.
 The taper shank provides means of centering and holding the drill by friction in the tapered end of the spindle.

-The central portion of the drill situated between the roots of the flutes and extending from the point toward the shank; the pointed end to the web or core forms the chisel edge.
+The central portion of the drill is situated between the roots of the flutes and extends from the point toward the shank; the pointed end to the web or core forms the chisel edge.

 Conclusion